 A will puts the power back in your corner.

-Choosing a guardian to take over the responsibility of raising your children is not a decision to take lightly.
+According to Forbes, choosing a guardian to take over the responsibility of raising your children is not a decision to take lightly.

 It cannot be based solely on who they get along with, although that is undoubtedly an important factor.